microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 ## E-Book

-The COE CLI command packages up the documentation and associated help files as a single e-book that can be distributed a PDF file.
+The CoE CLI command packages up the documentation and associated help files as a single e-book that can be distributed a PDF file.
 This approach allows offline consumption of the documentation and ordering of the content to help the reader consume the content.

 ### Quick Start